TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 The default value for the color of the `stroke` attribute is `none`.

+Stroke has several linked properties such as `stroke-width` for the thickness of the line, `stroke-linecap` for the appearance of the edge of the line, and `stroke-linejoin` for the appearance of the angles of the line.
-The `stroke-dasharray` attribute defines on a dashed stroke the length of the dashes and the length of the gaps.

-The `stroke-dashoffset` attribute defines the length before the first dash of the series starts.
+The `stroke-dasharray` attribute defines dashes pattern in a stroke by defining the length of the gaps in between the dashes.
+The `stroke-dashoffset` attribute defines the space before the first dash location.
+The values of these two properties should be lengths.

+Possible units are:
+* no specified units, like `2`
+* em, like `2em`
+* a pixel, like `2px`
+* a percentage, like `20%`

 ```svg
         <svg version="1.1" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 800 300">